tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     chmod 444 $FNAME

 If you run the script now you will see that it changes the permissions of the downloaded file.
-If you then try to run it again, on the same day, you will notice that the script complains that it has not got permissions to write to the file.
-This is expected as the downloaded file is now read only.
+If you run the script again, on the same day, you will notice that the it complains that it has not got permissions to write to the file.
+This is expected as the ``curl`` command is wanting to overwrite the existing read-only file.

 This is a good time to add and commit the changes to Git.